galopago/CJMCU-25504-MODULE/README.md

 Read this in other languages: [Español](/assets/markdown/README.es.md)

-This documents shows the equivalence between labels written in the module [schematic](/assets/pdf/CJMCU-25504-SCHEMATIC.pdf) and in the IC [datasheet](/assets/pdf/bq25504.pdf).
+This document shows the equivalence between labels written in the module [schematic](/assets/pdf/CJMCU-25504-SCHEMATIC.pdf) and in the IC [datasheet](/assets/pdf/bq25504.pdf).

-Este documento pretende presentar las equivalencias entre las etiquetas utilizadas por el fabricante del modulo en el [esquematico](/assets/pdf/CJMCU-25504-SCHEMATIC.pdf) y circuito impreso, con las expuestas por el fabricante del integrado en su [hoja de datos](/assets/pdf/bq25504.pdf).
-De esta forma sera mucho mas facil realizar cambios a los componentes para ajustarlo a nuestras propias necesidades

-## El modulo en cuestion

-La unica marca visible en el circuito impreso es CJMCU-25504, no hay referencias visibles al fabricante.
-La serigrafia de los componentes es dificil de leer.
+## The module in question

+The only visible marking in the PCB is CJMCU-25504, there are no references to the manufacturer.
+Silkscreens are unreadable

 ![MODULE](/assets/img/CJMCU-25504-MODULE.png)